Little Free Library: Little Free Pantries and Blessing Boxes

 As of June 2019, the United States had more than 600 Little Free Pantries, and more can be found in Canada, The Netherlands and Australia.
 The Little Pantries function similarly to the libraries, as places where anyone can bring food and anyone can take food.
 Personal hygiene items such as soap and toothbrushes are also distributed.
 The first Little Free Pantry opened May 12, 2016 in Fayetteville, Arkansas.
 Another 100 were installed within months, including pantries in New Zealand.
 Items not allowed, according to informal rules, include razors, alcohol, and breakable glass containers.

 Blessing Boxes, which are similar to the Little Free Pantries, are often sponsored by churches.
+With most Blessing boxes featuring the message, “Take what you need; leave what you can.”
 They provide a place for sharing food and other useful goods, such as clothing.
 People are encouraged to "pay it forward" and donate whatever they can, such as a can of beans.
 "The idea is that anyone walking by who may be struggling can use the goods to make ends meet and get through the day."